Brooks Koepka: PGA Tour

-2022: Joined LIV Golf
+LIV Golf Series

 In June 2022, Koepka joined the LIV Golf Invitational Series and made his debut in Portland.
 He made his decision despite suggesting four months prior that golfers would "sell out" and join LIV Golf.
 Koepka was subsequently suspended by the PGA Tour for playing in the LIV Golf Invitational Series.
+In October 2022, Koepka won the LIV Golf Invitational Jeddah in a playoff over Peter Uihlein for his first LIV Golf win.